Willo1301/SportRadar/README.md

 To make it look better, i used bootstrap and some css to polish the header and the footer.

 I had some tasks to complete, and made the project according to those tasks.

+The only use of AI in this project was to create the "sort" button.